prp-e/minillm/README.md

 This project has been started by [Muhammadreza Haghiri](https://haghiri75.com/en)(and active on X with the handle [@haghiri_ai](https://x.com/haghiri_ai)) who's the founder of [Mann-E](https://mann-e.com) which was the first generative AI platform with pretrained/fine-tuned models in the country of Iran.
 This model is an effort from Mann-E in order to have a more accessible and democratized AI for everyone.

+You also can take a look at the [HuggingFace organization](https://hf.co/minillm-society) for accessing checkpoints and downloading them.

 ## Download checkpoints

 - [miniLLM-360m (5000 steps)]()